Relative hyperbolicity of hyperbolic-by-cyclic groups: Semi-direct products

 Recall that the Scott complexity of the decomposition corresponding to $\calH_m$ is the quantity $(r,m)$, where $r$ is the rank of the free group.
 Small Scott complexity corresponds to $(0,2)$ and $(1,1)$, which are the cases when the corresponding Bass-Serre trees have exactly one orbit of edges.

-Invoking \cite{dahmani_li} we know that $G\rtimes \langle t\rangle$ is relatively hyperbolic with respect to the suspensions of the maximal subgroups of polynomial $\calH_m$-growth.
+Invoking Corollary 2.3 of \cite{dahmani_li} we know that $G\rtimes \langle t\rangle$ is relatively hyperbolic with respect to the suspensions of the maximal subgroups of polynomial $\calH_m$-growth (recall that by $\calH_m$-growth we mean growth in the tree-metric of a $(G,\calH_m)$-tree, see \cref{lem;H-growth}).
 By \cref{lem;some_exp}, we are in the case that $G$ itself is not polynomially $\calH_m$-growing for $\alpha$.
 By \cite[Prop.
 1.13]{dahmani_li}, if $Q$ is a maximal subgroup of $G$ that has polynomial $\calH_m$-growth for $\alpha$, it is hyperbolic and of strictly smaller Kurosh rank than $G$.
 We may therefore apply the induction assumption to the polynomially $\calH_m$-growing subgroups for $\alpha$.

 Clearly a word-polynomially growing subgroup for $\alpha$ is a subgroup of a group of polynomial $\calH_m$-growth for $\alpha$.
 As a consequence, by the telescopic argument of \cref{sec;telescopic}, we have that, assuming the induction hypothesis, in the case that $T$ has more than two orbits of edges, the semi-direct product $G\rtimes_\alpha \langle t\rangle $ is relatively hyperbolic with respect to the suspensions of its polynomially growing subgroups.